France-Travail/gabarit/docs/frameworks/API.md

 Routers are split into two categories by default : technical and functional ones.

-- Technical routers are used for technical purpose such as verify liveness or get infos about your application
+- Technical routers are used for technical purpose such as verifying liveness or getting infos about your application
 - Functional ones are used to implement your business logic such as model predictions or model explicability